-Little good has come out of the COVID-19 pandemic, but there are some silver linings.
-One is the increased adoption of virtual healthcare services and delivery systems.
+One of the silver linings of the COVID-19 pandemic was the increased adoption of virtual healthcare services and delivery systems.
 This includes remote patient monitoring, or RPM.
-Remote patient monitoring was a concept foreign to most individuals before the health crisis, but that is slowly changing as providers increasingly adopt the service and order it for their patients.
+Remote patient monitoring was a concept foreign to most individuals before the health crisis, but that is rapidly changing as providers increasingly adopt the service and enroll their patients.

-Yet many people still lack a firm understanding of remote patient monitoring, so we thought it would be helpful to dedicate a blog that focuses on the RPM definition, including providing an RPM meaning in medical terms and contrasting the concept of remote patient monitoring with other terms often associated with it.
+Yet many people still lack a firm understanding of remote patient monitoring, so we thought it would be helpful to dedicate a blog that focuses on the definition of RPM and contrasts the concept of remote patient monitoring with other terms frequently associated with it.

 What is the meaning of RPM in medical terms?

-To gain a better understanding of remote patient monitoring and determine an appropriate RPM definition, let's look at how several medical organizations, associations, and publications describe remote patient monitoring:
+If you look up a definition of "RPM," you are likely to encounter the definition of "revolutions per minute," which is the definition RPM is most frequently associated with.
+To help you gain a better understanding of remote patient monitoring in the healthcare space, let's look at how several medical organizations, associations, and publications describe remote patient monitoring:

 - The U.S. Government Accountability Office states, "Remote patient monitoring refers to a coordinated system that uses one or more home-based or mobile monitoring devices that transmit vital sign data or information on activities of daily living that are subsequently reviewed by a healthcare professional."